SocraticPhoenix/JAISBaL/README.md

 JAISBaL is Just Another Interpreted Stack-Based Language, created by me.
 JAISBaL is meant to be a golfing language for dummies and fanatics alike, and features a verbose and character parsing mode, as well as a minifier and explainer to translate between the two.
 The JAISBaL interpreter is written in Java, and this repository contains its source code.
 The JAISBaL grammar specification is fully developed, though not all instructions are defined.

 ##This Repository
-I open to all contributions!
+I am open to all contributions!
 Please open a pull request or issue if you have a problem, and I'll discuss the matter with you further in the comments.

 ##The JAISBaL Command Line Tool
 Arguments for the JAISBaL command line tool are entered in key-value pairs, such as "mode=file" or "action=exec."
 See the table below for arguments.